Book Clinic Appointment with Dr. Abhay Ahluwalia

 - Consume healthy foods: Food provides the body with all the essential nutrients required to function well.
 Gaining weight is the most common symptom of thyroid disorder, and therefore, you should consume food low in fat and rich in fruits and vegetables.

 Get enough sleep, since lack of sleep can make you irritable.
 With these few tips, you will be able to manage the symptoms of thyroid disorder better.
+In case you have a concern or query you can always consult an expert & get answers to your questions!

 The pituitary gland is a small, pea-sized attached to the base of the brain.
 It controls growth, functioning and development of other hormonal glands.
 The deficit of one or more pituitary hormones is a state of Hypopituitarism.
 This clinical term is used by endocrinologists to mean that one or more pituitary glands are deficient.
 In hypopituitarism, the pituitary gland does not produce the normal amounts of hormones.